 So already, I was saving money.

-Then, according to the blogger’s instructions, I needed the following:
+Then, according to the designer’s instructions, I needed the following:

 Black twill fabric.

-The blogger never stated how much you need.
+The designer never stated how much you need.

 I will help you out.

-You will need 4 yards for two panels.
+You will need four yards for two panels.

 You will also need:

-Heat bond is also known as fusible fabric webbing also known as body odor glue.
+Heat bond is also known as fusible fabric webbing also also known as body odor glue.